A Practical Guide to Counterfactual Estimators for Causal Inference with Time-Series Cross-Sectional Data: Counterfactual Estimators

 in which $\alpha_i$ and $\xi_{t}$ are unit and period fixed effects.
 Hence, TWFE models' ability to control for unobserved confounders rests on the functional form assumption.

 The setup, together with Assumption 1, rules out both temporal and spatial interference \citep{Wang2021-xo}, including potential anticipation effects and carryover effects. \citet{borusyak2020revisiting} show that the presence of anticipation effects will cause underidentification of the causal effects; the same logic applies to carryover effects.
-In a staggered adoption design, however, carryover effects are allowed because we can interpret $\delta_{it}$ as a combination of instant effect of the current treatment and cumulative carryover effects of past treatments on a treated unit relative to its potential outcome history under the never-treated condition---see a graphic illustration in Supporting Information (SI).
+In a staggered adoption design, however, carryover effects are allowed because we can interpret $\delta_{it}$ as a combination of instant effect of the current treatment and cumulative carryover effects of past treatments on a treated unit relative to its potential outcome history under the never-treated condition---see Figure A3 on page 6 in Supporting Information (SI) for a graphic illustration.

 \textbf{Estimands.} The primary causal quantity of interest is the average treatment effect on the treated units, whose treatment status has changed at least once during the observed time window, i.e.,